Part of the security infrastructure for AI agents

 $ npx secretless-ai secret get STRIPE_KEY

-secretless: Blocked
+secretless: Blocked.

-Secret values cannot be read in non-interactive contexts.
+Secret values cannot be read in non interactive contexts.

-AI tools capture stdout, which would expose the
+AI tools capture stdout, which would expose the secret in their context.

 To inject secrets into a command: